kasey-purvor/CV-Software-Developer/README.md

 [Software Projects](#software-projects) | [Skills](#skills) | [Work Experience](#work-experience) | [Education](#education) | [Interests](#interests) |

 ## Profile
 At school my love of science led me to mechanical engineering at University.
 I was fascinated by computers and other machines.
 I still experience the same sense of wonder thinking of the stunning accomplishments of their inner workings.
 This adoration of all things technical has spilled into every aspect of my life.
-Naturally, problem solving is what I love and do best and as an engineer I honed this skill; as well as practicing creativity, product management and communication.
+Naturally, **problem solving** is what I love and do best and as an engineer I honed this skill; as well as practicing **creativity, product management and communication**.

 As somebody to thrives in technical challenges, the ability to call upon a broad range of knowledge to solve a problems is hugely rewarding.
 Seeing the end product, the sense of achievement I feel is enormous.
-In this sense there are many similarities between tech and mechanical engineering - and I therefore have many transferable skills such as collaboration, adaptability and an eye for detail.
+In this sense there are many similarities between tech and mechanical engineering - and I therefore have many transferable skills such as **collaboration, adaptability** and an **eye for detail**.
 However, recently, my excitement for tech only seems to grow as I learn.
 In particular the comparatively small capital investment needed, the huge & growing applicability of tech, the young & dynamic work environments and the frontier like nature of the industry.
 Driven by a desire to be challenged and rewarded in a flexible work environment, I find myself looking to make the move into tech - I am certain this is an amazingly positive step in my life.

 ## Software Projects